 Ultimate reliability of this critical component is not easily created using inferior materials and manufacturing techniques.
 Across all direct injection markets, the community has come to see time after time, cheaper alternatives were met with sometimes irreversible engine damage.

 APR HPFP Testing Machine

 All APR HPFPs are assembled in house under strict assembly guidelines to ensure ultimate reliability and accountability.
 After construction the APR fuel pump tester plays a critical role in the APR’s track record of success.
 The test stand allows each pump to undergo a critical initial break-in period after creation without risking first operation on a live engine.
 The stand simulates real world operating conditions while APR’s production teams inspect the pump for leaks.
 Solenoid operation is verified while ensuring the pump is operating within its design specifications.
 Each pump is then serialized and shipped in a highly protective box to ensure safety during shipping.

-Each HPFP is sold as a rebuild only at this time.
-You send us your pump.
+Each HPFP is sold as a rebuild or a newly rebuilt pump.
+If you want a rebuild, you send us your pump.
 We’ll inspect it, rebuild it, test it, and ship it back!

 |APR HPFP - Rebuild||2.0T EA888 Gen 3 with Hitachi HPFP||MS100143||$499.99||Order Form|

 |APR HPFP - Newly Rebuilt Pump||2.0T EA888 Gen 3 with Hitachi HPFP||MS100144||$999.99||Buy one Now!|